 Add Some Greenery

-Walk into a home filled with houseplants, and you’re bound to instantly feel more relaxed.
-Numerous studies have shown that houseplants add fresh oxygen to the air and remove toxins.
-But beyond plants’ air-purifying effects, the act of tending to living plants or arranging cut flowers is a wonderful way to let go of some stress.
+Walk into a home filled with houseplants and you’re bound to feel more relaxed in seconds.
+Aside from houseplants making for some beautiful Instagram pics, numerous studies have shown that houseplants help to purify the air in your home and also improve the oxygen quality.
+But beyond plants’ air-purifying effects (and a ton of other benefits!), the act of tending to a living thing and cutting/arranging your favorite flowers is a wonderful way to get your mind off and let go of some stress.

-Even if you aren’t blessed with a green thumb, you can still add some greenery with low-maintenance plants.
+If you’re convinced you’ve been cursed with a black thumb, you can still add some greenery to your home with low-maintenance plants.
 For example, fiddle leaf figs are super trendy and are great for putting in a sunny room.
 You can even place a plant or two in the bathroom, like a Boston fern, which loves humid environments.
 Don’t let your black thumb stop you!

 Set Boundaries With Technology